Send the link below via email or IMCopy

 There are a number of government and private schools in Bawjiase.
 But because Senior High is not free, the majority of students only obtain schooling through junior high.

-Bawjiase has a government clinic and a maternitu in a centralized location - these facilities offer blood testing and treatment of common diseases, but is staffed with only nurses, and there is no doctor in the town.
+Bawjiase has a government clinic and a maternity ward in a centralized location - these facilities offer blood testing and treatment of common diseases, but is staffed with only nurses, and there is no doctor in the town.

-United Hearts is in the process of building a new school, which will provide education to over 200 children in the community.
+United Hearts International School provides education to over 200 children in the community.
 UHCC also provides parental care, health care, and education to 30 children, and engages in projects such as vocational training and computer literacy.

 UHCC is family-like in structure, and has over 15 staff members who are committed to enabling a better future for our children.
 They are the center's biggest asset, and do everything from caring to children, to building the new school, to providing vocational training for the older children.